xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/spock.md

 ## Guice injections

-Any guice bean may be injected directly into test field:
+Any Guice bean may be injected directly into test field:

 ```groovy
 @Inject
 SomeBean bean
 ```

-This may be even bean not declared in guice modules (JIT injection will occur).
+This may be even bean not declared in Guice modules (JIT injection will occur).

 To better understand injection scopes look the following test: